Why wait for Easter to enjoy Butterfinger Eggs?

 Instructions

-- Lime an 8x8 baking pan with parchment paper.
+- Line an 8×8 inch baking pan with parchment paper.

 - In a large microwave-safe bowl, melt the candy corn by microwaving in 30-second increments.
 Stir and repeat until completely melted.